A PDF version of this Privacy Notice can be downloaded here.

 Woldingham School is also registered in the UK as charity number 1125376 with the Charity Commission.

-For the purposes of the relevant legislation (“Data Protection Law”), Woldingham School is the data controller and is represented by the Director of Finance, Resources and Operations [DFRO].
+For the purposes of the relevant legislation (“Data Protection Law”), Woldingham School is the data controller and is represented by the Director of Finance and Operations [DFO].

 This notice is intended to provide information about how the school will use (or “process”) personal data about individuals including: its staff; its current, past and prospective students; and their parents, carers or guardians (referred to in this notice as “parents”).